MukundhSrikanth/indexingProcessor/README.md

   - Helps track application flow and debug issues during execution.
 - Log messages appear on the console when running the application, giving real-time feedback on processing status.

+## ⚙️ Requirements

+To build and run the project locally (without Docker), install the following:
+- **Java 21** (JDK 21 or later)
+- **Gradle 9** (or use the Gradle wrapper included with the project)

+To run the application using Docker (without installing Java or Gradle):

+**Docker** (Docker Desktop on Mac/Windows, or Docker Engine on Linux) **Suggested method** : Using Docker allows the application to run in a platform-independent environment with all dependencies bundled.

 ## 🏗 Build and Packaging

 - The application is built using **Gradle**.